 “The teaching consoles?”

 “You have harpers who instruct by set lessons.
 You had even managed to rediscover papermaking before accessing this facility.
 Most papermaking techniques, Masterharper, are refinements of techniques you already employ, made easier by some basic machinery and of no higher level than your ancestors brought with them.
 It is little more than correcting long-standing errors and misconceptions.
-The spirit of the original climate is still intact.
+The spirit of the original charter is still intact.
 Even the technology that must be utilized to thwart the return of the wanderer planet will be of the same level as your ancestors’.

 […which could be better if communication were still a thing between here and Terra…]